 Bunky’s Cafe – sadly they closed their restaurant biz in 2016, BUT still do catering and private events!

-Bloom Bake Shop – Middleton, WI (not dedicated, but they take gluten-free safety seriously and are opening another location on Monroe St.)
+Bloom Bake Shop – Monroe St in Madison (not dedicated, but they take gluten-free safety seriously)

 Piggy’s – BBQ (we eat in the pub, not the fancy dining room, where you can order from both menus)